 The range of aids, equipment and other gadgets available is enormous, so you might want to speak with an occupational therapist (OT) to get specific information and advice.

 OTs work in the public and private sectors.
-You can access them through public and private hospitals, community health centres, vocational rehabilitation centres, independent living centres and private practice.
+You can access them through public and private hospitals, community health centres, vocational rehabilitation centres and private practice.

 As well as helping you with aids and equipment, OTs can help you learn better ways to do everyday activities to help you: